Les Pierres Initiatiques De Saint NicolasLes Pierres Initiatiques De Saint Nicolas

 Our unusual Limousin scenery

-The Limousin and the Haute-Vienne are full of unusual scenery, some of it well-known, some of it secret… We’ve put together a selection of these settings for you to discover along the way, during a visit… Between wonder and change of scenery, discover the unusual Haute-Vienne…
+The Limousin and the Haute-Vienne are full of unusual scenery, some of it well-known, some of it secret… Here is a selection of these places, to be discovered along the way, during a visit… Between wonder and change of scenery, discover the unusual Haute-Vienne…

 1. A Buddhist temple